Stella Isaacs, Marchioness of Reading: Other roles

 From 1936 to 1968, Lady Reading was vice-chair of the Imperial Relations Trust.
 She was a member of the BBC Advisory Board and vice-chair of its Board of Governors from 1947 to 1951.
 She chaired the Home Office Advisory Council on Commonwealth Immigration and led a working party on the after-care of prisoners released from jail.

 She was also an early supporter of the University of Sussex (founded 1961) and bequeathed her private residence, Swanborough Manor, to be used as the residence of the university's vice chancellor for 50 years after her death.
-The university sold the manor in 2003 She was also a trustee of Glyndebourne.
+The university sold the manor in 2003.
+She was also a trustee of Glyndebourne.

 Public recognition

 She was appointed a Dame Commander of the Order of the British Empire (DBE) in 1941, and promoted to Dame Grand Cross (GBE) in 1944.
 On 22 September 1958, she was created a life peer in her own right, becoming Baroness Swanborough.
 She was the first woman to take her seat in the House of Lords.

 She was awarded honorary doctorates by the universities of Reading (1947), Yale (1958), Manitoba (1960) and Leeds (1969), and by Smith College (1956).

+In 2025, Baroness Swanborough was one of ten women "who played vital roles during World War II" to be honoured with a silhouette statue created by Standing with Giants for the Women of War exhibition at Lincoln's International Bomber Command Centre.